 The retail sales of goods and services (trade, hotel, restaurant, tourism) in the province is 10960.6 billion dong or 0.9% of the country.
 This is compared with 12.7% for Hanoi and 23.5% for Ho Chí Minh City (2009).
 The province has more than 120 km of coastline, which provides a for a seafood industry that produces over 40,000 tonnes/year consisting of over 500 species of fish.

 There are more than 100 mines for minerals and non-mineral resources with the majority consisting of limestone, granite and kaolin.
-Arts (e.g. wood works, fabrics, furnitures, paper arts, pottery), literature (text books), and spicy cuisines (included dry goods, vegetarian food) are the main exports of this region.
+Arts (e.g. wood works, fabrics, furniture, paper arts, pottery), literature (text books), and spicy cuisines (included dry goods, vegetarian food) are the main exports of this region.
 Exquisite custom-made áo dài (Vietnamese long dress), and nón lá (conical hat) are souvenir items for foreign visitors and overseas Vietnamese.
 The ability to make toys, design lanterns, form special papers, and figurine-making are native skills.
 Such fruits as rambutan, jackfruit, lychee, durian, dao, dragon fruit, star fruit, mangosteen, coconut, and kumquat are available in this area due to sufficient amount of rain received each year.

 Many historical buildings are in Hue, largely a legacy from its time as a capital of the Nguyen dynasty (1802-1945), including the Royal Citadel, the Flag Tower, the Royal Palace, and the Royal Tombs.
-Hue’s Forbidden Purple City was once only for the royal family, but was severely damaged during the Vietnam War.
+Hue’s Forbidden Purple City was once only for the royal family but was severely damaged during the Vietnam War.
 Outside the city is the religious site known as Nam Giao Hill (“Heaven’s Altar”).
 Hue Brewery Ltd is in Hue with a recognizable brand in central Vietnam.
 The Brewery is a joint venture and started in 1990 with an initial investment of 2.4 million USD.
-Its capacity is 3 million liters/year, which has grown to a capacity of 100 million liters/year in 2007.
+Its capacity is 3 million litres/year, which has grown to a capacity of 100 million litres/year in 2007.

 Thua Thiên-Hue has seven districts and one town: